bdenhollander/openmm-hip/README-Windows.md

 12. Switch to Release mode and build `OpenMMHip` and `OpenMMHipCompiler`.
 Make note of the directories the files were written to.

+13. If `pthread.lib` is the only file not found during linking, install it into Miniconda `conda install -c conda-forge pthreads-win32`.

 ## Adding HIP to OpenMM

 1. Create a directory to use for compiled HIP kernels.
 Add an Environment variable named `OPENMM_CACHE_DIR` and set the value